ShashankB2103/nasa-explorer/README.md

  NASA Space Explorer — Full-Stack Application

 This repository contains a full-stack application that integrates various NASA APIs to explore astronomy images, Mars rover data, Earth imagery, and more.
-The app features authentication, interactive filters, data visualization, and even an AI-generated space fact generator (Planned).
+The app features authentication, interactive filters, data visualization, and even an AI-generated space fact generator .